Becoming an HVAC Engineer: Degree & Career Requirements

 HVAC engineers plan and coordinate every aspect of a system installation.
 They ensure that all safety procedures are followed and that the work is completed according to code.
 They meet with clients and building inspectors as required.
 As each installation step is completed, the engineer tests the operation.
 As well as designing climate control systems for new construction, HVAC engineers can conduct performance evaluations of existing systems and recommend improvements to increase efficiency.

-What are the Requirements to Become an HVAC Engineer?
+What Are The Requirements to Become an HVAC Engineer?

 HVAC engineers typically need at least a bachelor’s degree.
 They may obtain their degree in mechanical engineering or HVAC engineering technology.
 For those seeking the highest quality education who wish to someday become licensed Professional Engineers (PE), it’s important to attend an institution that is accredited by the Accreditation Board for Engineering and Technology (ABET).

 Successful HVAC engineers have personal characteristics in common with engineers in other subfields.
-The Bureau of Labor Statistics (BLS 2023) lists the following skills as important:
+The Bureau of Labor Statistics (BLS 2024) lists the following skills as important:

 • Creativity